 However it will work, the placement method isn't sitting well with much of the OCSA community.
 An online petition is urging a return to the old audition system.

 "I tried hard to get into this school and was accepted based off of my ability in the arts," one supporter wrote.
 "It is unfair to those who have artistic ability to be prevented from going to OCSA by a lottery system that disregards skill."

-For the school’s critics, that’s exactly the point.
-Charter schools, they say, are public, taxpayer-supported institutions that must serve all students who are interested and want to learn, not only students who have already demonstrated aptitude in a particular subject.
+For the school's critics, that's exactly the point.
+Charter schools, they say, are public, taxpayer-supported institutions that must serve all students who are interested and want to learn, not just students who were able to take lessons and already excel in their craft.

 I should note, again, here, that few parents KPCC/LAist heard from over several months were willing to share their experiences at the school on the record.
 Others I heard from feared openly questioning OCSA's methods and the possible backlash from a strong, unified coalition of OCSA parents.

 "In the back of my mind, I have this image of a ballerina throwing a brick through my window," Jacobs said.
 "I hope that's just an over exaggeration of my fears, because I'm not coming from a malicious place here.
 And I would get that people could say that this is sour grapes because my kid didn't get in the school."